onsi/ginkgo/docs/index.md

 ### Alternatives to Dot-Importing Ginkgo

-As shown througout this documentation, Ginkgo users are encouraged to dot-import the Ginkgo DSL into their test suites to effectively extend the Go language with Ginkgo's expressive building blocks:
+As shown throughout this documentation, Ginkgo users are encouraged to dot-import the Ginkgo DSL into their test suites to effectively extend the Go language with Ginkgo's expressive building blocks:

 ```go
 import . "github.com/onsi/ginkgo/v2"